sous-chefs/kafka/README.md

 end
 ```

-On Amazon Linux and EL 10-family platforms, managed Java currently supports Java 17 only.
+On Amazon Linux and EL 10-family platforms, managed Java currently supports Java 17 only through Amazon Corretto.
+Other supported Linux platforms use Eclipse Temurin packages by default.
 Set `manage_java false` if you need to supply a different JDK externally.

 ### ZooKeeper mode example